 A Second Mother

-The Costa Rica Center has been a Children Incorporated affiliate project for more than thirty years.
+The Costa Rica Center has been a Children Incorporated affiliate site for more than thirty years.
 Our founder, Mrs. Jeanne Clarke Wood, originally started working with this place when it was an orphanage.
 At that time, it had a school attached to it, which Marta’s son, who is now grown, attended.
 Marta worked as a volunteer with our former coordinator at the school, and eventually took over for her.
 She has been our coordinator at the Costa Rica Center for twenty years now.

 Today, the orphanage is no longer there, and Marta has found another location at which to meet with the children in our program.
 Our program could have disappeared with the closing of the orphanage and the school, but instead, Marta happily took over all the responsibilities that go along with sponsorship, acting in many ways as a second mother to these children, which she isn’t really far from.